haftamudesta/BookStore/README.md

 ### Usage

-To run the project,clone the project from https://github.com/haftamudesta/Math-Magicians
+To run the project,clone the project https://github.com/haftamudesta/BookStore

 > use the command git checkout component to go to the component dirctory
 > to create react use npm create vite@latest -- --template react